packetworks/docker-baseimage-xenial-x/README.md

 # resin-odroid-c1-debian

-This is a Docker base image based on resin.io's Debian image for Odroid.
+This is a Docker base image based on resin.io's Debian image for Odroid and nicjo814's modifications.
 It allows a user called *abc* to run X programs with video and audio from within a container.

 ## Prerequisites
 * X server installed on host OS (must be with a window manger)